 Jeremy Hunt Interviewed in BBC’s Newsnight, Jeremy Hunt called scientific advice given to the government on how to tackle the coronavirus crisis as “one of the biggest failures… in our lifetimes”.
 This interview is reported on by The Independent.

 Anne Applebaum As countries cope with the pandemic, there is a renewed focus on leadership styles – The Atlantic made this short video to highlight how different World leaders approached this health crisis.
+In the The Atlantic this week, Anne writes how the US’s lack of a credible response to the pandemic and the growth of damaging propaganda.
+In the meantime, China will fill the void and starts to take further advantage of the disarray in The White House.

 Jeremy Hunt – In The Times this week, a new profile of Jeremy Hunt reveals his current laser like focus on proper and scientific measures and how public health care should be provided, and he isn’t holding back on his views.